 In the last 4 years, our Education and Community program has provided arts-enhanced education programs to 130+ schools, covered the cost of transportation for 757 buses, impacted over 67,000 students in the tri-county region, all while maintaining a 66% barrier-free program.

 Construction of the new Charleston Gaillard Center began in August of 2012 and was finished in October of 2015.
-The new Gaillard Center features the 1,800-seat Martha and John M. Rivers Performance Hall, a 15,000-square foot Exhibition Hall, and three floors of City offices.
-The Gaillard Performance Hall Foundation’s capital campaign was instrumental in raising funds for the construction of the building.
+The new Gaillard Center features the 1,800-seat Martha and John M. Rivers Performance Hall, a 15,000-square-foot Grand Ballroom space, and three floors of City offices.
+The Gaillard Performance Hall Foundation was instrumental in raising funds for the construction of the building.
 The design for the world-class facility was an essential collaboration between the Schwarz architectural team, acousticians Akustiks, LLC, and theater consultants Fisher Dachs Associates, Inc.